DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

-# Switch Themes and Size Mode in Blazor Applications at Runtime
+# Switch Themes and Size Modes in Blazor Applications at Runtime

 This example demonstrates how to add a Theme Switcher to your Blazor application.
 Users can switch between DevExpress Fluent and Classic themes, as well as external Bootstrap themes.
 This example uses the [DxResourceManager.RegisterTheme(ITheme)](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxResourceManager.RegisterTheme(DevExpress.Blazor.ITheme)) method to apply a theme at application startup and the [IThemeChangeService.SetTheme()](https://docs.devexpress.com/Blazor/DevExpress.Blazor.IThemeChangeService.SetTheme(DevExpress.Blazor.ITheme)) method to change the theme at runtime.